Maebashi Station gives students tickets to school of their dreams | The Japan Times

 The supportive tickets cannot be used to take any trains but the design and the size are the same as regular ones.

 On the front, the support ticket shows that it is from Maebashi Station to your first-choice school.
-Phrases such as “Pray for victory,” “Valid until you give up” and “5110,” which can be read as “faito,” or “fight,” a word often used to bolster one’s spirit, also appear.
+Phrases such as “Pray for victory,” “Valid until you give up” and “5110,” which can be read as “faito,” or “fight,” also appear.

 It is the first time for Maebashi Station to engage in such a project, according to Arai.